 - What is Heidegger’s conception of the nature and task of Philosophy?

 - Feminism, Vegetarianism and Sentimentality: Why We Should ‘Love’ Animals

 - Moral Obligations to Alleviate Poverty: A Virtue Ethics Approach to Overcome the Demandingness Objection

 - What does an infant know when they communicate referentially?

 - What is the role of Eudaimonia in Plato’s Republic and how can it be applied to modern day?

 - Nietzsche’s account of Nihilism and a critical engagement with Heidegger’s reading of Nietzsche

 - Grammar in Philosophical Investigations

-This module is available to final-year single honours Philosophy students (including 'Philosophy with...' variants).
-It is also available to final-year PPE students and Mathematics & Philosophy students as an option.
+This module is available to final-year single honours Philosophy students, (including 'Philosophy with...' variants).
+It is also available to final-year PPE students and Mathematics and Philosophy students as an option.
 Students who have opted to take an independent project in Philosophy are precluded from taking a dissertation at the same time.
 Students wishing to submit a Philosophy dissertation in year 3 must normally have obtained an average of at least a 2:1 in their second year to be approved to do so.

 Timings and CATS